 Last September 13th, 2015, the Colombian Government and the Fuerzas Armadas Revolucionarias de Colombia – FARC (Colombian Revolutionary Armed Forces) publicly announced an agreement to establish a ‘Special Jurisdiction for Peace’.
 This sort of jurisdiction will address the crimes committed during the Colombian armed conflict, a complex mix of confrontations between the State armed forces, leftist guerrillas and right-wing paramilitaries that have caused thousands of atrocities during more than 50 years.
 The sanctions of those crimes are part of the fifth point of the negotiations agenda: the rights of victims.
 At the same time, on November 12th of this year, the Office of the Prosecutor (OTP) published the Report on Preliminary Examinations in Colombia.
-In such Report, Prosecutor Bensouda “expressed her hope that the Agreement on the Creation of a Special Jurisdiction for Peace in Colombia would constitute a genuine step towards ending the decades-long armed conflict while paying homage to justice as a critical pillar of sustainable peace”, but indicated that the OTP will “carefully review and analyse the provisions of the agreement, in particular with respect to the restrictions of liberty in special conditions and the inclusion of state agents”.
+In such Report, Prosecutor Bensouda “expressed her hope that the Agreement on the Creation of a Special Jurisdiction for Peace in Colombia would constitute a genuine step towards ending the decades-long armed conflict while paying homage to justice as a critical pillar of sustainable peace”, but indicated that the OTP will “carefully review and analyze the provisions of the agreement, in particular with respect to the restrictions of liberty in special conditions and the inclusion of state agents”.
 However, the Colombian peace process may deal not only with most visible actors in the conflict (the guerrillas, the Government, and the paramilitaries) but also with the United States.
 Since 1998, with the “Plan Colombia” program, the U.S. has significantly been involved in the Colombian conflict, and that can be relevant for establishing the jurisdiction of the International Criminal Court (ICC) over U.S. nationals, even though the United States has not accepted it.